-When we are unable to match sales of the foreign like product in the comparison market at the same LOT as the EP or CEP, we may compare the U.S. sale to sales at a different LOT in the comparison market.
-In comparing EP or CEP sales, to sales at a different LOT in the comparison market, where available data make it possible, we make a LOT adjustment under section 773(a)(7)(A) of the Act.
-Finally, for CEP sales only, if the NV LOT is at a more advanced stage of distribution than the LOT of the CEP and there is no basis for determining whether the difference in LOTs between NV and CEP affects price comparability (i.e., no LOT adjustment is possible), we will grant a CEP offset, as provided in section 773(a)(7)(B) of the Act.32
+advanced stage of distribution than the LOT of the CEP and there is no basis for determining whether the difference in LOTs between NV and CEP affects price comparability (i.e., no LOT adjustment is possible), we will grant a CEP offset, as provided in section 773(a)(7)(B) of the Act.

 We examined the differences in selling functions reported in TFM's responses to our requests for information.
+Selling activities can be generally grouped into four selling function categories for analysis: 1) sales and marketing; 2) freight and delivery services; 3) inventory maintenance and warehousing; and 4) warranty and technical support.
 TFM reported that its affiliate in Europe, Teh Fong Min Europe B.V.
-(TFMEU), utilized two channels of distribution in the comparison market: (1) direct sales to unaffiliated end users and (2) and direct sales to distributers.33 TFM reported that the selling activities associated with selling to each of these two channels of distribution do not differ.
+(TFMEU), utilized two channels of distribution in the comparison market: (1) direct sales to unaffiliated end users and (2) and direct sales to distributors.
+TFM reported that the selling activities associated with selling to each of these two channels of distribution do not differ.
 Based on a lack of meaningful differences in selling functions, we found that there is a single LOT in the comparison market.

-All TFM's U.S. sales were CEP sales through its affiliate Teh Fong Min North America, Inc. (TFMNA).
+Most of TFM's U.S. sales were CEP sales through its affiliate Teh Fong Min North America, Inc. (TFMNA).
 Most of the selling activities related to sales in the United States are performed by TFMNA, and the expenses associated with the selling activities performed by the U.S. affiliate are deducted under section 772(d) of the Act.

 We found that, for CEP sales, the selling functions performed by TFM for the sales to its U.S. affiliate TFMNA are minimal.
 For these sales, TFM performs substantially similar selling activities compared to those activities performed in its comparison market LOT.
-TFM reported activity in eight selling functions for its sales to TFMNA in the United States and TFMEU's sales to the unaffiliated customers in the comparison market.34 TFM also reported the provision of minimal inventory maintenance in the comparison market and no service of this type to its U.S. affiliate.35
+TFM reported activity in eight selling functions for its sales to TFMNA in the United States and TFMEU's sales to the unaffiliated customers in the comparison market.
+TFM also reported the provision of minimal inventory maintenance in the comparison market and no service of this type to its U.S. affiliate.